 - Add garlic, tomato paste, and chili seasonings.
 Cook for two minutes longer, or until fragrant.

-- Add remaining ingredients, stir together, and simmer for 3 hours, or until thickened to your liking.
+- Add remaining ingredients, stir together, and simmer uncovered over low heat for 3 hours, or until thickened to your liking.

-- Ladle chili into bowls, top with desired garnishes and serve.
+- Ladle chili into bowls, sprinkle with desired chili toppings, and serve.

 Don't forget to check out the rest of my mouthwatering venison recipes too!